2015 Rhode Island Film Forum Completed

 WHAT IS THE RHODE ISLAND FILM FORUM?

-Flickers: Rhode Island International Film Festival (RIIFF) will offer members of the local filmmaking community an opportunity to meet and ask questions of some true stars of the Rhode Island film industry at its RI Film Forum, Thursday, Aug.
-8, 2013.
+Flickers: Rhode Island International Film Festival (RIIFF) will offer members of the local filmmaking community and visiting filmmakers an opportunity to meet and ask questions of some true stars of the Rhode Island film industry at its RI Film Forum, Thursday, Aug.
+6, 2015.
 Aspiring filmmakers and those already in the business can network with the most prolific filmmakers in the State, find out how to be a part of their movie-making magic, and learn about new aspects of the industry.

 The Flickers: Rhode Island International Film Festival (RIIFF), in conjunction with the Rhode Island Film & Television Office and The Harrington School of Communication and Media at URI, will host this year’s Film Forum in the Providence Biltmore Hotel Ballroom on Thursday, Aug.
-8, 2013, beginning with registration at 8:30 a.m., followed by a buffet breakfast and networking at 9 a.m. and panels from 10 a.m. – 1:30 p.m.
+6, 2015, beginning with registration at 8:30 a.m., followed by a buffet breakfast and networking at 9 a.m. and panels from 10 a.m. – 1:45 p.m.
+Steven Feinberg, Executive Director, RI.
 Dr. J. Scott Oberacker, RIIFF Educational Outreach Director will serve as the event MC.

 The Rhode Island Film Forum is designed to provide a networking platform, spur dialogue and get answers to your questions from those who make decisions.

 First held in 1998 at the Aldrich Mansion in Warwick, the 2012 will be bigger, cover more ground and will be capped by a keynote address on Thursday, August 9th.

 Apply to the RI Film Forum 2015

 Order Your Pass Online Now: (Available in 2015)

 August 6th 2015 • 8:30 AM – 2:00 PM